Tell us about yourself, where you’re from and your goals at work. The more your tell us, the better we can match you with like-minded peers.

 The conductor is a member of your group in charge of structuring the meetings.
-Their role is to make sure everyone gets the most out of the meeting.
-Everyone can be a conductor.
+Their role is to make sure everyone gets the most out of each meeting.

 Our main activity while meeting the group is to communicate with each other.
 Therefore, it is important to set guidelines on how to address each other to create a safe and open environment for members to share openly.

 We try to limit our interactions to questions and share relevant first-hand experiences.
 The goal is to offer insights on what worked in a fact-based manner instead of opinion-based.
 We should avoid providing advice and direction unless explicitly requested.